Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 ## 2.1.
 Correlation matrix visualization

 To understand the features better, you can create a matrix of the correlation coefficients between the features.
-Use the initial dataset (non-filtered).
+Use the filtered dataset from now on.

 ### Task: